VasilMG/VasilMG/README.md

 - 👋 Hi, I’m @VasilMG
-- 👀 I’m interested in Pythion
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning Python Advanced.
+- 🌱 I’m currently learning Django.
-- 💞️ I’m looking to collaborate on Python projects.
+- 💞️ I’m looking to collaborate on Python/Django projects.
 - 📫 How to reach me GitHub.

 <!---